 Graduate Studies Office

 The Graduate Studies Office is located in the Kirkman House at the corner of Tenth and Rogers streets, across from the main administrative buildings in Columbia.
-Personal assistance from graduate academic advisors is available in this office, both by appointment and on a walk-in basis.
-In addition, the building has a Graduate Student Lounge, where students may relax before classes.
+The building has a Graduate Student Lounge, where students may relax before classes.
 Computers and a printer/copier are available for graduate student use in the lounge.

 The J.W. and Lois Stafford Library provides a place for students to study individually or in groups.
-The library is open more than 90 hours a week and staff members are available to provide assistance and answer questions at all times for persons visiting the library or by phone, e-mail, chat or text.
+The library is open more than 90 hours a week and librarians are available to provide assistance and answer questions at all times for persons visiting the library or by phone, e-mail, chat or text.
 Library instruction is provided to individuals or to classes.
 The library classroom is used for group study and library instruction.
-Copy machines and other equipment are available for student use.
+Computers, printers, scanners and copy machines are available for student use.

-The library’s collection supports the curriculum of Columbia College with more than 60,000 items (books, videos, compact discs, etc.), 200 magazine, journal, and newspaper print titles, 80,000 ebooks and 6,500 streaming videos.
-Arthur, the library’s catalog, is available on the Internet.
+The library’s collection supports the curriculum of Columbia College with more than 60,000 physical items (books, videos, compact discs, etc.), 150 print magazine, journal, and newspaper titles, as well as more than 25,000 full-text electronic journals, 150,000 electronic books and 15,000 streaming videos.
+All of the library’s electronic collections are accessible remotely 24 hours/day via the library website.
+Electronic delivery of inter-library loan articles is also available.

 Click here for library hours.
-Please remember that hours are based on the Columbia, Missouri, campus class schedule and are subject to change when this campus’ classes are not in session and during holidays.
+Hours are based on the Columbia, Missouri, campus class schedule and are subject to change when this campus’ classes are not in session and during holidays.

 Technology Solutions Center